anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 ![Away Locations FL vs CA](/images/AwayLocationsFLvsCA.png)

 #### Restaurant Visits

 ![Restaurant Visits Fl vs CA](/images/RestaurantVisitsFLvsCA.png)

-As you can see, the whole non-compliance schtick appears to be nothing more than a convenient excuse to explain away any undesirable trend.
-Prior to November 5, when California had lower hopitalizations and deaths per million, On a national level, there still remains zero correlation between the intensity of states' restrictions and deaths per million.
+As you can see, the whole non-compliance schtick appears to be nothing more than a convenient excuse to explain away undesirable trends.
+Californians, realtive to Floridians, have consistently been doing a much better job of avoiding social behaviors that allegedly fuel the spread of covid-19.
+Are we supposed to believe that prior to November 5, when California had *lower* hopitalizations and deaths per million than Florida, that Californians were doing a great job complying?
+Then, less than two months later, Californians unanimously and suddenly stopped complying as Florida overtook them in both metrics?
+This ridiculously dubious claim is at direct odds with the behavioral patterns shown above.

+Moving away from the Flordia-California comparison, there still remains zero correlation on the national level between the intensity of states' restrictions and deaths per million.

 ![50 States Restriction vs Deaths Per Million](https://pbs.twimg.com/media/Eqf4ZzjW4AAtgwQ?format=jpg&name=900x900)